MyFitnessPal or Lose It!: which calorie counter to choose in 2026?

 Is Snap It comparable to Spark Vision?

-MFP or Lose It! for an international user?
+MFP or Lose It! for international users?

 Do all three apps work with Apple Watch?